What is Six Sigma?

 Can a Quick Win Bite You In the A$$?

 I (Kevin Clay) was teaching a LEAN Definition LEAN is a production method aimed primarily ...
 Learn More...
 The Six Sigma Green Belt is a certificate that professionals...
 Learn More... course in Atlanta, Georgia and I had a good question about “Six Sigma Quick Wins” and how to define the term.

 We teach that in each phase of the DMAIC is an abbreviation of the five improvement steps it co...
-Learn More... we will find these “Quick Wins”.
+Learn More..., we will find these “Quick Wins”.
 These wins are a great tool to sustain excitement and support for the Lean Six Sigma project!
 If I go four to six months until I show improvement, I’m likely to lose support.
-If I show sustained improvements in small (and sometimes large) wins throughout the life of the project, then the The value of an input in an experimental run. of excitement (and consequently support) is sustained.
+If I show sustained improvements in small (and sometimes large) wins throughout the life of the project, then the Statistics level A statistics level is the value of input in...
+Learn More... of excitement (and consequently support) is sustained.

 The term “Quick Wins” is open to interpretation.
-I have sat on many teams that term every opportunity (some call problems) that they see in a Consists of input, value-add, and output.
-Learn More... as a “Quick Win”.
+I have sat on many teams that term every opportunity (some call problems) that they see in a process as a “Quick Win”.
 This is because it is innate in us to want to “solve the problem now” because we are sure that we have the solution and it doesn’t need to be analyzed further.
 What we may not have defined yet may be the interdependencies in the inputs in the process.
-My experience especially with new Six Sigma team that come from a Lean background is that determining significant inputs by analyzing metrics through A Multi-Vari analysis is a graphical tool, which, through lo...
-Learn More... and/or Design of Experiments (The design of experiments (DOE) is the design of any task th...
+My experience especially with new Six Sigma tools team levels that come from a Lean background is that determining significant inputs by analyzing metrics through A Multi-Vari analysis is a graphical tool, which, through lo...
+Learn More... and/or The design of experiments (DOE) is the design of any task th...
 Learn More... scares the “bejeezus” out of a lot of people!
-It is a lot easier to make a judgment call, point at what you think is the target and hope that you hit it.
+It is a lot easier to make a judgment call, point at what you think is the target, and hope that you hit it.